Financial Engineering Continued To Dominate Business In 2016: Will Trump Change The Picture?

 A problem the Trump administration might face is that Trump is a "deal maker."
 Deal making is a part of financial engineering.
 Deal making will not, in and of itself, make the economy grow faster.

 And, here is a place to observe whether of not the Trump administration can alter the economic incentives that now exist within the economy.
-If stock buybacks continue at high rates and if corporations continue to try and extend themselves through "impossible" acquisitions, then one could argue that the Trump administration's economic policy is failing.
+If stock buybacks continue at high rates, and if corporations continue to try and extend themselves through "impossible" acquisitions, then one could argue that the Trump administration's economic policy is failing.

-If, stock buybacks decline and if corporations begin to focus more on building their businesses internally, they one could argue that the Trump administration's economic policy is achieving some success.
+If stock buybacks decline and if corporations begin to focus more on building their businesses internally, then one could argue that the Trump administration's economic policy is achieving some success.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.